agama-project/agama/README.md

     $ # inspect content to ensure that nothing malicious is done there
     $ sh deploy.sh

-Now point your browser to http://localhost:9090/cockpit/static/installer/index.html and log in with `linux`/`linux`.
+This process may take a while.
+Use `linux`/`linux` when the browser opens the log in form.

 The *Setup* section explains how to set-up the installer manually.